MagnusNilssonn/Project-3/README.md

 - When you start the game you will come to the game field and a welcome message, "You have 15 attempts to find the 2 ships".
 You start by choosing row 1-7.
-- If you do not select a valid value.
-It resets back to please enter a valid row
+- If you do not select a valid row.
+It prints :Row must be a number between 1 and 7.

 <br><br>
 ![Landing Page](https://i.postimg.cc/j5jGpCCr/landing.png)